Skip to main content

 • The job has run successfully at least once, and docs have been produced as a result

-dbt Server integration
+dbt Semantic layer integration

 tip

-If your data is firewalled, you'll need to configure your Snowflake connection to allow traffic from dbt's IP addresses.
+If your data is firewalled, you'll need to configure your connection to allow traffic from dbt's IP addresses.

 FAQs